jameslawler/notes/docs/portuguese-language/verbs/olhar.md

 ## Writing Prompts

-1. O que você gosta de ver para relaxar?
+1. O que gosta de ver para relaxar?
 What is something you like to look at to relax?
-2. Com que frequência você olha para as estrelas à noite?
+2. Com que frequência olha para as estrelas à noite?
 How often do you look at the stars at night?
-3. Descreva como são suas férias favoritas.
+3. Descreva como são as suas férias favoritas.
 Describe how your favourite holiday looks.